jasonxu90/jasonxu90.github.io/index.md

 Some recent and upcoming:

-* Together with Prof. Leo Duan, I will be teaching a short course on “Harnessing Optimization in Bayesian Inference” at JSM 2025
+* Together with Prof. Leo Duan, I will be teaching a short course on “Harnessing Optimization in Bayesian Inference” at JSM 2025.
+Registration deadline is June 30

+* Our foray into typed point processes received the ISBA BBP Best Paper Award.
+Group alum Fan Bu will present at the [BBP conference](https://bnp14.org/bbp2025/) in LA June 27

 * Congratulations to group alum Raphael Morsomme on receiving the Student Paper Award in the 2025 ASA LiDS Paper Competition

 * Congratulations to group alum Saptarshi Chakraborty who will join the Statistics faculty at University of Michigan

-* I am moving from Duke to UCLA effective January!

 &nbsp;